mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/07/14/day-176/">July 14, 2017</a></small></div>
 <p><strong>The White House is shaking up its legal team, bringing on board a veteran Washington criminal defense lawyer</strong>.
-Ty Cobb will join the White House staff as a special counsel to the president and will handle all legal and media-related issues relating to the Russia probe.
+Ty Cobb will join the White House staff as a special counsel to the president and will handle all legal and media-related issues relating to the <a href="/trump-russia-investigation/">Russia probe</a>.
 Fun fact: The attorney is a relative of the baseball legend of same name. (<a href="https://www.yahoo.com/news/white-house-shakes-legal-team-probe-gathers-steam-191810956.html">Yahoo</a> / <a href="https://www.bloomberg.com/news/articles/2017-07-14/trump-said-to-hire-lawyer-ty-cobb-to-respond-to-russia-probes">Bloomberg</a>)</p>